 So sprints indicate a predefined timebox event, in which a scrum team will work effectively to achieve the desired goal.
-This time can be in any length; however, mostly sprints can have a short timebox like two or three weeks.
+The Sprint length; however, the timebox for sprint planning can be for two or three weeks.
+Also, you must keep in mind that the scrum guide says it should be for a month or less than that.

 In the scrum framework, the start of sprint planning points out the beginning of the Sprint.
 However, if sprint planning sounds like a new language to you, then we’ve got your back!
 Because here, we’ve mentioned everything you need to know about sprint planning.